Finkbeiner Basketball Camps

-Jerry Finkbeiner is in his sixth season as the head women's basketball coach at Utah State.
+Jerry Finkbeiner is in his seventh season as the head women’s basketball coach at Utah State.

 Finkbeiner (pronounced Fink-by-ner) was named the ninth head coach in USU program history on April 26, 2012.
 He is the second male coach in Utah State history, joining Bob Corbin, who was the Aggies’ coach from 1984-86.
 Finkbeiner is only the second USU coach since the reinstatement of the program in 2003, when Raegan Pebley took over.